 Local park and recreation agencies are perfectly suited to serve as Community Wellness Hubs and meet the unique needs of their communities through access to healthy foods, physical activity, social connections and connection to nature.
 Learn more by watching this video.

-Explore this video series to learn how park and recreation professionals from three agencies began the planning process to implement a hub model in their communities to address food security and nutrition literacy for their community members during a critical time — the coronavirus (COVID-19) pandemic.
+Building a Community Wellness Hub begins with centering equity.
+Check out this video highlighting how one community invited community members to be a part of the development of their hub.
+For more, explore this video series to learn how park and recreation professionals from three agencies began the planning process to implement a hub model in their communities to address food security and nutrition literacy for their community members during a critical time the coronavirus (COVID-19) pandemic.